ramirocabral/aws-solutions-architect-associate-notes-SAAC03/access/IAM.md

         {
             "Sid": "", // statement id optional
             "Effect" : "", // Allow | Deny
-            "Principal" : "", // which account/user/role this should be applied to (only if used to attach to a ressource) "Action": [ // list of actions to deny or allow "s3:putObject"
+            "Principal" : "", // which account/user/role this should be applied to (only if used to attach to a resource) "Action": [ // list of actions to deny or allow "s3:putObject"
             ],
-            "Ressource":["mybucket/*"], // list of ressource for which the actions are applied to "Condition": []//list of conditions for when this policy is applied, optional }
+            "Resource":["mybucket/*"], // list of resource for which the actions are applied to "Condition": []//list of conditions for when this policy is applied, optional }
     ]